Cryptocurrency Mining Resources

 Each cryptocurrency has its own nuances regarding the interval at which new tokens or units of cryptocurrency are released into circulation.
 That release is defined by the math that governs that cryptocurrency.

-Each computer providing computing power to a cryptocurrency’s network has a chance of being the recipient of newly released currency.
+Each computer providing computing power to a cryptocurrency’s network has a chance of receiving released currency.
 Mining is the common term used when talking about that process.
 It is called mining based on how gold and other precious metals are introduced into circulation.

-Following that line of thinking, computers that are mining are called mining rigs.
+Following that line of thinking, computers that are mining cryptocurrency are called mining rigs.

-What is a mining rig or computer actually doing?
+What is a cryptocurrency mining rig actually doing?

 When a mining rig is mining the work it is doing depends on the specific cryptocurrency.
 Solving cryptographic puzzles in an example of work that is performed.